avan06/OptionTabView-C-/README.md

 `OptionLeftMinSize`: Gets or sets the minimum distance in pixels of the OptionLeft.
 `OptionRightCollapsed`: Gets or sets a value determining whether OptionRight is collapsed or expanded.
 `OptionRightMinSize`: Gets or sets the minimum distance in pixels of the OptionRight.
+`OptionRightLabelSize`: Get or set the Label size in pixels of the OptionRight.
+Default 150.
 `SplitterDistance`: Gets or sets the location of the splitter, in pixels, from the left or top edge of the SplitContainer.
 `SplitterIncrement`: Gets or sets a value representing the increment of splitter movement in pixels.
 `SplitterWidth`: Gets or sets the width of the splitter in pixels.